Building intimacy starts with a connection and in order to connect, it’s important to understand.

 .

-2. What is something ‘unexpected’ that you find sexy?
+2. What’s something ‘unexpected’ or unconventional that you find sexy?

-3. Is there anything that you would like to incorporate into our sex life that some might find kinky?
+3. Is there anything that you would like to explore that might be considered kinky?

-4. Is there any part of our sex life you would like to work on?
+4. Is there any part of our sex life you would like to strengthen or explore more deeply?

-5. What is something I do during sex that usually/ always makes you orgasm?
+5. What is something I do during sex that usually makes you orgasm?

 How Sex Therapy Can Help